DrewNF/Tensorflow_Object_Tracking_Video/README.md

 ## 6.Dataset Scripts
   All the scripts below are for the VID classes so if you wonna adapt them for other you have to simply change the Classes.py file where are defined the correspondencies between codes and names.
 All the data on the image are made respect a specific Image Ratio, because TENSORBOX works only with 640x480 PNG images, you will have to change the code a little to adapt to your needs.
-  I've also add some file scripts to pre process and prepare the dataset to train the last component, the Inception Model.
   I will provide four scripts:
   1. **Process_Dataset_heavy.py**: Process your dataset with a brute force approach, you will obtain more bbox and files for each class;
   2. **Process_Dataset_lightweight.py**: Process your dataset with a lightweight approach making, you will obtain less bbox and files for each class;
   3. **Resize_Dataset.py**: Resize your dataset to 640x480 PNG images;
   4. **Test_Processed_Data.py**: Will test that the process end well without errors.
+I've also add some file scripts to pre process and prepare the dataset to train the last component, the Inception Model, you can find them in a subfolder of the dataset script folder.
 ## 7.Copyright

 According to the LICENSE file of the original code,